 A medical center is eligible for an Accreditation survey by the National Urgent Care Center Accreditation program when it:

-1. Has been providing health care services for at minimum of six months before the on-site survey (excluding organizations that are seeking Accreditation through the Early Survey Program - ESP)
+1. Has been providing health care services for at minimum of six months before the on-site survey (unless an organization is seeking Accreditation through the Early Survey Program - ESP)

 2. Provides medical care that is under the direction or supervision of a physician who accepts responsibility for that medical practice